open-webui/open-webui/README.md

 - 🌐🌍 **Multilingual Support**: Experience Open WebUI in your preferred language with our internationalization (i18n) support.
 Join us in expanding our supported languages!
 We're actively seeking contributors!

-- 🌟 **Continuous Updates**: We are committed to improving Open WebUI with regular updates, fixes, and new features. **Enjoy the latest innovations in chat technology**.
+- 🌟 **Continuous Updates**: We are committed to improving Open WebUI with regular updates, fixes, and new features.

 Want to learn more about Open WebUI's features?
 Check out our [Open WebUI documentation](https://docs.openwebui.com/) for a comprehensive overview!